TouchNetix/axutils/README.md

 There are two formats of the aXiom firmware files; `.axfw` and `.alc`.
 The `.axfw` format includes some additional meta data to identify the target device and what firmware version it contains. `.alc` is the old format that just includes the firmware.

 The additional meta data in the `.axfw` can be used to ensure the new firmware is for the correct device.
-It also contains firmware version information which can be used to prevent unnessesary downloads.
+It also contains firmware version information which can be used to prevent unnecessary downloads.

 #### axfw